Y4tacker/Web-Security/README.md

 # Web-Security
 A repository to record my usual studies.

-Some knowledge I learned from CTF, if you want to come to learn frontier technology, go around.
+Some knowledge  mainly learned from CTF, if you want to come to learn frontier technology, go around.

 And Please ignore my poor English，Of course, for my own convenience, I may use Chinese in the specific file descriptions